onnx/onnx-mlir/docs/TestingHighLevel.md

 If the latest `onnx-mlir` `main` branch has moved to a newer commit level of the `llvm-project`, the build process will typically experience multiple compiler failures related to LLVM and MLIR code.

-Level required is found in the first code box of this page: (Building ONNX-MLIR)[BuildOnLinuxOSX.md#mlir].
+Level required is found in the first code box of the [Building ONNX-MLIR](BuildOnLinuxOSX.md#mlir) page next to the `git checkout` command.

 Level used in the code is found by executing a `git log` in the `llvm-project` subdirectory.